Henry Wellesley, 3rd Duke of Wellington: Personal life

-On 7 March 1882, Wellesley married Evelyn Katrine Gwenfra Williams (1855–1939), a daughter of Thomas Peers Williams, MP for Great Harlow, and sister of Owen Williams, MP, Hwfa Williams, and Edith Peers-William (wife of the 7th Earl of Aylesford) among others.
+On 7 March 1882, Wellesley married Evelyn Katrine Gwenfra Williams (1855–1939), a daughter of Thomas Peers Williams, MP for Great Harlow, and sister of Owen Williams, MP, Hwfa Williams, and Edith Peers-Williams (wife of the 7th Earl of Aylesford) among others.

 Wellington died at the family home of Strathfield Saye in 1900 and was buried there.
 As Evelyn and Henry had no issue, he was succeeded by his brother, Arthur Charles.
 His widow, who remarried to a Wellesley cousin Hon.
 Frederick Arthur Wellesley (son of Henry Wellesley, 1st Earl Cowley), died on 11 March 1939.

 In popular culture

 In her memoirs, Lady Angela Forbes comments that "The Duke was the fattest man I have ever seen, and went by the nickname of "Spurgeon".